Painting in Any Weather: Tips for Sun, Rain, and Snow

 Dress for the Conditions

-Make sure you wear weather-appropriate clothing for the climate.
-For sun and heat, wear light, breathable fabrics, sunglasses, and sunscreen.
-For rain and snow, waterproof jackets, hats, gloves, and insulated boots are must-haves.
+Wear climate‑appropriate gear.
+In sun and heat, choose light, breathable layers, sunglasses, and sunscreen.
+In rain or snow, use waterproof jackets, hats, gloves, and insulated boots.

 Protect Your Supplies

-Keep paint, brushes, and other tools sheltered from the elements as much as possible.
-Cover them when not in use and seal cans and buckets tightly between coats.
-Wet or frozen paint won’t apply properly and can ruin your work.
+Keep paint and tools sheltered whenever possible.
+Cover them during breaks and seal cans tightly between coats.
+Wet or frozen materials apply poorly and can ruin results.

 Watch for Slippery Surfaces